m-a-y-a-n-k/SumItUp/README.md

    - As a user, I want to be able to generate a summary from a GIF, so I can quickly understand its content.
    - As a user, I want to be able to generate a summary from a URL, so I can quickly understand its content.
    - As a user, I want to be able to generate a summary from a book, so I can quickly understand its content.
+   - As a user, I want to be able to genrate a summary from a PDF document, so I can quickly understand its content.

 3. **Token Management**: